 When it comes to production-ready SVGs and code, every little bit counts.

-Let’s clean up an SVG!
+Now, an Example of How to clean up an SVG!

 It took 40 lines of code to make the original icon above, exported directly from Sketch.